Worldwide HF Communication Today

 We wish to thank more than 100 experienced collaborators and radio monitors worldwide for valuable contributions and updates.
 Among them:

 25 years after the spreading of PC technology all over the world, the publication of frequency lists by the medium of CD is considered to be a standard procedure among state-of-the-art companies in this field, and it is a must for leading publishers such as Klingenfuss Publications.
 We have been around for 45 years already.
 For decades, we have been the world leader in publications on digital data signals decoding on HF.
 The unique Radio Data Code Manual - used by radio monitoring services around the world for training and operation - currently runs its 20th edition.
 The famous Guide to Utility Radio Stations is in its 27th edition.
-We now offer more than 9,800 (nine thousand eight hundred!) digital data decoder screenshots on USB stick.
+We now offer more than 10,100 (ten thousand one hundred!) digital data decoder screenshots on USB stick.
 Just for the record, other publishers have absolutely nothing to offer in this field, let alone something on CD.
 What a shame!

 the difference between jumping on the bandwagon - and driving it!